CARE OF CATS

 Hair Mineral Patterns

 Intelligence.
-Cats are often very smart animals, as smart as some dogs.
+Cats are often very smart animals.
 However, they are rather temperamental, and for this reason may not seem very smart.
 However, today many cats are quite smart and capable of helping heal human beings, particularly children.

 Why keep cats indoors?